dlt-hub/dlt/docs/website/docs/verified-sources/github.md

 ---
 title: GitHub
-description: dlt pipeline for GitHub API
+description: dlt verified source for GitHub API
-keywords: [github api, github pipeline, github]
+keywords: [github api, github verified source, github]
 ---

 # GitHub

-This pipeline can be used to load data on issues or pull requests from any GitHub repository onto a [destination](../general-usage/glossary.md#destination) of your choice.
+This verified source can be used to load data on issues or pull requests from any GitHub repository onto a [destination](../general-usage/glossary.md#destination) of your choice.

-This pipeline can access the GitHub API from two `dlt` sources:
+It accesses the GitHub API from two `dlt` sources:
 1. `github_reactions` with the resource end-points `issues` and `pullRequests`.
 2. `github_repo_events` with the resource end-point `repo_events`.